Location: Wellington waterfront

 The car park building is listed as quake-prone, and the Council is required to remedy the situation by 2034.

-The retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building will also remain open.
+Frank Kitts Park and the retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building remain open.

-A report on options and issues relating to the Frank Kitts Park, including the car park will be prepared for the Mayor and Councillors.
+A report on options and issues relating to redeveloping Frank Kitts Park, including the car park will be prepared for the Mayor and Councillors.